 Repeatedly leaning on your elbows (like many students do) can cause pain as the bursa can become inflamed.
 It could also be caused by a direct impact.

 Elbow bursitis can be prevented by wearing elbow pads or elbow guards for sports where impact to the elbow is possible such as Cricket, Baseball or Football.

 Rest and apply ice or cold therapy.
 The is to help reduce pain and inflammation.
 Cold should be applied for 10 minutes every hour until the pain and swelling have gone down.

-A doctor may recommend anti-inflammatory medication such as ibuprofen.
 Aspirating the bursa is an option in some cases.
-A needle is inserted into the bursa and the fluid sucked out.
-In severe cases, a doctor may immobilize the arm or give a steroid injection.
-If conservative treatment fails then a surgeon may operate for elbow bursitis.
+This is where a needle is inserted into the bursa and the fluid sucked out.